facebookincubator/Glean/glean/website/docs/schema/syntax.md

 * `P` is the name of the predicate. e.g. `src.File`
 * `KeyType` is the *key type*

-For example, the example schema that we saw in the [Introduction](../introduction.md) contains the `Class` predicate:
+For example, the example schema in the [Angle Guide](../angle/guide.md) contains the `Class` predicate:

 ```
 schema example.1 {